kevinsa/leapblog-api/README.md

 npm --version
 ```
 #### Setting Up The Backend API
 Please note that the source code will attempt to start a server listening on port 8090.
 Please make sure this is available on your machine.
 If not, the code can be modified to use another port in index.js.
+Also, the backed will attept to connect to firebase which requires a file called firebase-cert-dev.json to be in the config directory.
+This file is not checked into source control but can be download from the link I provided to Jared.

 Download the source